Blue and Beautiful: Celebrating the colors of the Pacific Northwest in the Spring

 I really wanted to emphasize the details in this shoot, including these amazing pressed-flower candles from Croak & Bloom and the handcrafted fine filigree Jewelry from Lierre Filigree Jewelry.

-Michele from Lierre Filigree is a master or her art, creating one-of-a-kind, heirloom pieces using responsibly-sourced gemstones.
+Michelle from Lierre Filigree is a master or her art, creating one-of-a-kind, heirloom pieces using responsibly-sourced gemstones.
 Her custom engagement rings are absolutely stunning.

 Designing and putting together this project was a career highlight for me.